Questionnaire-based study on climate-centered regulation of flight and expansion of train operations within the EU: Report of the Danish survey

 Many survey participants consider upgrading rail operations and implementation of measures regulating flights and air travel as a central part of the necessary green transition.
 In Denmark, all train operations should be performed electrically and the national train company DSB should cooperate with other train companies in Europe to introduce fast trains between major cities in Europe.

 Another candidate points out that an action plan should be developed at EU level that aims to improve the overall rail network and promote cross-border train services between major cities in Europe.
-In addition, it must be made clear to people how much their individual journey affects the climate. must appear distinctly during the procedure of booking tickets for trains and planes.
+In addition, it must be made clear to people how much their individual journey affects the climate.
+This part of the carbon footprint must appear distinctly during the procedure of booking tickets for trains and planes.

 In short, it must be cheaper, easier and faster to use the train.
+Also in a concrete and very low-practical respect: “Easy access to information on travel times and ticket prices via a website and app that the consumer can use in his/her travel planning.
+And there should also be requirements for the design and interior: Trains for longer journeys may very well be comfortably equipped with good chairs, resting places, working facilities, small conversations/meeting rooms, etc. Attractive toilet facilities and the possibility of bathing as well as buying good food must be taken for granted.”
 It requires public investment to develop rail networks, but funds must also be earmarked for reducing prices.
 This can be finely supplemented by e.g. taxes on air travel or aviation fuel.
 However, it is noted that today fuel for aircraft is free from duties because of EU rules.
-These decelerating provisions must therefore be removed, and member states must also be allowed to impose taxes on aviation fuel.
+These decelerating provisions must therefore be removed, and member states should also be allowed to impose taxes on aviation fuel.

 Many candidates therefore favor the introduction of taxes on aviation fuel.
 Also, in some candidates’ opinion, it is necessary to make flying considerably more expensive.
 Both because the airline industry, as the competitive situation is now, represents a race against the bottom, and because the working conditions of the employees in the aviation industry are generally hopeless.
 However, when flights should be more expensive, it is obviously at least as much because aviation affects climate to such a violent degree.